 Barbiturates offer very little therapeutic use, and that is apparent by their lack of popularity in today’s market.
 Even when the drug is used as prescribed it can offer little to no medicinal benefits and run a high risk of addiction.

 Overdose attributed to the drug can cause slowed breathing that can suffocate the user.
-This can lead to coma, brain damage, and in some cases, death.
+This can lead to coma, and brain damage.
+Nembutal death is also a possibility when using this medication.

-Nembutal should never be used in higher doses than prescribed due to the the reasons listed above.
+Nembutal should never be used in higher doses than prescribed due to the the reasons listed above and risk for Nembutal related death.

 Nembutal Abuse Statistics